Free Energy Mixer¶

 TL;DR¶

-This paper proposes Free Energy Mixer (FEM), which reframes attention value retrieval as a free energy (log-sum-exp) optimization problem, enabling value-aware posterior selection at the per-channel level.
-FEM addresses the inherent bottleneck of standard attention—lossless storage but lossy reading—and serves as a plug-and-play replacement for softmax/linear attention/RNN/SSM, yielding consistent improvements across NLP, vision, and time series tasks.
+This work proposes the Free Energy Mixer (FEM), which reformulates the reading of attention values as a free energy (log-sum-exp) optimization problem.
+By achieving channel-wise value-aware posterior selection, it overcomes the inherent bottleneck of standard attention, characterized as "lossless storage but lossy retrieval."
+FEM can serve as a plug-and-play replacement for softmax/linear attention, RNNs, and SSMs, delivering consistent improvements across NLP, vision, and time-series tasks.

 Background & Motivation¶

-Background: The attention mechanism in Transformers stores all historical information losslessly via KV-cache, then reads values through a convex combination of probability weights—a pattern of "lossless storage but lossy processing."
-Existing improvements include sparse attention, low-rank projection, kernelized attention, linear RNN/SSM, and related approaches.
+Background: The attention mechanism in Transformers stores all historical information losslessly via a KV-cache, then retrieves values through a convex combination of probability weights—a pattern of "lossless storage but lossy processing."
+Existing improvements include sparse attention, low-rank projections, kernelized attention, and linear RNNs/SSMs.

-Limitations of Prior Work: The reading operation in standard attention applies identical weights to all value dimensions (\(\mathbf{o}_t = \sum_i \alpha_{t,i} \mathbf{v}_i\)), forcing the output to lie within the convex hull of the value vectors.
-This means per-channel index selection is infeasible—even when different channels need to retrieve information from different historical positions, a single attention head cannot accommodate this.
+Limitations of Prior Work: The reading operation of standard attention uses the same weights for all value dimensions (\(\mathbf{o}_t = \sum_i \alpha_{t,i} \mathbf{v}_i\)), meaning the output must fall within the convex hull of the value vectors.
+Consequently, channel-wise index selection is unachievable—even if different channels need to retrieve information from different historical positions, a single attention head cannot do so.

-Key Challenge: \(H\) attention heads provide at most \(t^H\) head-level argmax patterns, far fewer than the \(t^D\) patterns required for fully independent per-channel selection (when \(H \ll D\)).
-Increasing the number of heads narrows each head's width, and stacking more layers cannot recover the channel-level index information lost after the first convex mixing operation.
+Key Challenge: \(H\) attention heads provide at most \(t^H\) head-level argmax patterns, which is significantly fewer than the \(t^D\) patterns required for channel-wise free selection (when \(H \ll D\)).
+Increasing the number of heads reduces per-head width, and stacking more layers cannot recover the channel-wise indexing information lost after the initial convex mixing.

-Goal: How can attention be endowed with per-channel, value-aware selection capability without altering asymptotic complexity?
+Goal: How can channel-wise, value-aware selection capabilities be added to the attention mechanism without altering asymptotic complexity?

-Key Insight: Value retrieval is recast as a selection problem under information constraints—given a prior distribution \(p_t\) (derived from Q/K), the goal is to find, for each channel \(j\), a posterior distribution \(q\) that maximizes expected utility while bounding the KL divergence from the prior.
-The solution to this variational problem takes exactly the log-sum-exp form.
+Key Insight: Treat value reading as a selection problem under information constraints—given a prior distribution \(p_t\) (from Q/K), find a posterior distribution \(q\) for each channel \(j\) that maximizes expected utility while constraining the KL divergence from the prior.
+The solution to this variational problem takes the log-sum-exp form.

-Core Idea: Replace the linear readout in attention with free energy (log-sum-exp), introducing independent value-aware posterior selection for each value channel.
-This enables a smooth transition from average readout to per-channel hard selection without increasing asymptotic complexity.
+Core Idea: Replace the linear reading of attention with free energy (log-sum-exp), introducing independent value-aware posterior selection for each value channel.
+This allows for a smooth transition from average reading to channel-wise hard selection without increasing asymptotic complexity.

 Method¶